 “What is wrong with Jeremiah Hibbler?” had been the thought crossing Giarma’s mind.
-Her eyes watched Trevor’s garage door jerk, stick, creak, and touch concrete.
+Her eyes watched Trevor’s garage door jerk, stick, creak, touch concrete.
 He was just home, just pulled in.
-And then Hibbler, from nowhere, driving past her…slow…had tapped his horn.
+And then Hibbler, from nowhere, driving past her…slow…tapped his horn.
 She’d been within an inch of giving him the finger.

 But she’d had counsel on this from Roberta and Cathlyn.
-And agreed…that a Hibbler needed no stirring up.
+And agreed…that an armed man needed no stirring up.